zararah/opendevtoolkit/resources/open-dev-readinglist.md

 ### Articles

 * [Exploring Open Development](http://issuu.com/finnish-institute/docs/theopenbook_issuu_final/58) by Open Development Working Group members - see also the [video archive from OKFest 2012](http://open-development.okfn.org/2012/09/28/okfest-open-development-videos/)
+* [Annotated Bibliography on Aid Transparency](http://www.publishwhatyoufund.org/updates/news/annotated-bibliography-aid-transparency/), prepared by Rachel Rank of [Publish What You Fund](http://www.publishwhatyoufund.org/) - a very comprehensive (20 page) list of resources on aid transparency, with short summaries of each.

 ### Reports